Frosthaven/cyberpunk-ff06b5-research/docs/index.md

    in mind that any revelation could be a bug that has been misinterpreted as a feature.
 I will do my best to contextualize my findings in this light.

+## Warning For Readers

+Each of the pages held within this site act as a path, not a destination.
+These are snapshots of discoveries that, when assembled together, form the basis of my [working theory](working-theory.md).
+As such, they are not intended to represent the final word on any given topic.
+Treat them as historical record of the journey that led to the present moment, and not as a definitive answer to any one question.

 ## Get In Touch

 If you find something in need of correction, or if you have a question, feel